Healthy Homemade Tomato Soup, Very Low Fat

-- 2 15-ounce cans of tomato sauce
+- 2 15-ounce cans of salt-free tomato sauce

 - 1/2 teaspoon oregano

-If you use olive oil, saute the onions in the oil until soft.
+- If using olive oil, saute the onions in the oil over low heat until soft.

-(If not using olive oil, place the tomatoes, broth, oregano, onions and salt and pepper in a pan together, over medium-low heat.
+- (If not using olive oil, place the tomatoes, broth, oregano, onions, salt and pepper in a pan together, over medium-low to medium heat.
 Cook for 30-45 minutes or until onion is soft)

-Once onions soft, add tomatoes, broth, oregano, salt and pepper and cook on medium low for 30 minutes.
+- Once onions soften, add tomatoes, broth, oregano, salt, and pepper and cook on medium-low to medium heat for 30 minutes.